 - Applying ice to your hip to reduce swelling

-How Do I Schedule an Initial Appointment With Dr. Gombera?
+How Do I Schedule an Initial Appointment With Dr. Gombera in Houston?

 The office of Mufaddal Gombera, MD welcomes new patients looking for relief from hip pain.
 Patients in the Houston, Cypress and Beaumont areas can get treatment for their hip, shoulder and knee issues.